-Identify and Evaluate Historic Resources: Continue to identify, examine, and evaluate historic contexts and historic resources.
+Identify and Evaluate Historic Resources: Continue to identify, examine, and evaluate historic contexts and historic resources, with a focus on communities that have been traditionally underrepresented.

 Minneapolis is rich in history and culture.
 The City’s knowledge, understanding and appreciation of the places and properties that embody its history and cultures is constantly evolving and growing.
 For nearly 40 years Minneapolis has been working to identify, examine and evaluate properties to determine whether they merit recognition as locally designated historic properties, and it must continue to do so.
 The City’s work has resulted in preserving important place-defining properties such as the Minneapolis Warehouse District and the St. Anthony Falls Historic District, as well as properties that may not be architecturally prominent but are equally important to the city’s history, such as the former home of Lena Smith.
 Smith was a prominent civil rights attorney and activist, a founding member of the Urban League of Minneapolis and the first woman president of the Minneapolis National Association for the Advancement of Colored People.
 As the only practicing African-American female lawyer between 1890 and 1927, she fought for civil rights issues such as equal protection under the law, equal access to housing and the right to join labor unions.